timbroderick/crainshack/README.md

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
 I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted below.

-**Yes, I'll be there on Tuesday, November 27th.**
+**Yes, I'll be there on Tuesday, December 4,** although I can't believe it's already December.

-* I put together a quick introduction to R. It's in the data folder of this repo called "teachers."
-Feel free to download it, but I'll plan on going through it on the big screen for those who are interested.
+* I have a nice, quick demo of R if anyone is interested.
+Otherwise, there's no agenda.
+Come by and hack!
+* Next week, there will be a demo of pivot tables in Excel by two reporters from Modern Healthcare who attended an IRE training session.
 * Some of us will be continuing [this tutorial](https://first-graphics-app.readthedocs.io/).
 The python version of this is linked below.
 But I'll be available if anyone has questions on other topics.

 ### What's here